2020 Vault Rankings

 About Oliver Wyman

 Although Oliver Wyman is headquartered in New York, the firm has a very cosmopolitan flavor with a footprint on five continents.
-While the firm has a strong foothold in North America, more than half of its offices are located elsewhere, and more than 50 percent of its employees are European.
+While the firm has strong roots in North America, more than half of its offices are located elsewhere, and more than 50 percent of its employees are European.
 Further boosting the company's geographic and business reach, meanwhile, is the fact that the other companies owned by parent company MMC are available, should opportunities arise for collaboration with Oliver Wyman.
-Lastly, the company's global staffing approach places consultants on projects based on expertise and development need, no matter their home office.
+Lastly, the company's staffing approach places consultants on projects based on expertise and development need, no matter their home office.
 Cross-pollination throughout the offices is the norm rather than the exception.

-The firm is committed to the concept of work-life balance and, as part of that commitment, it offers several programs for staff to recharge their batteries or pursue other interests.
-One example is the Non-Profit Fellowship program, in which employees can choose to work for a non-profit organization for three to six months, while the firm pays a stipend equivalent up to 40 percent of their salary.
+The firm is committed to supporting employee work-life quality and offers several programs for colleagues to recharge their batteries or pursue other interests.
+One example is the Non-Profit Fellowship program, in which employees can choose to work for a non-profit organization for three to six months, while the firm pays a stipend of up to 40 percent of their salary.
 Since 2008, Oliver Wyman has had an alliance with micro-lending organization Kiva.org, operating a formal externship program that dedicates consulting staff to supporting Kiva's expansion.
 Oliver Wyman has a strong relationship with One Acre Fund, an organization which invests in farmers in Kenya, Rwanda, and Burundi to generate a permanent gain in farm income to reduce poverty and hunger.
-Additionally, consultants have collaborated with organizations such as Teach for India & Teach for Canada, United Way, Technoserve, PEAS (promoting Equality in African Schools)Baseball for Peace, World Bank, Think Equal, to name a few.
+Additionally, consultants have collaborated with organizations such as Teach for India & Teach for Canada, United Way, Technoserve, PEAS (promoting Equality in African Schools), Baseball for Peace, World Bank, and Think Equal, to name a few.